-With simplicity, flat design and minimalism gaining even more steam in 2017, will these trends continue as the design world enters into 2018?
+With simplicity, flat design and minimalism gaining even more steam over the past few years, will these trends continue as the design world enters into 2023?
 Or will new trends appear that cause minimalism and flat design to go the way of skeuomorphism circa early 2008?
 Or, with nowhere else to go, will realistic design metaphors once again take center stage?

-Throughout 2017, some companies and products thrived while others have crashed and burned.
+In 2022, some companies and products thrived while others crashed and burned.
 There are many factors at play when it comes to the success or failure of a product, but at the heart of it all is the user experience.
-And with 2017 having come to a close, there’s no doubt that the design and user experience of your application is more important than ever.
+And with 2022 having come to a close, there’s no doubt that the design and user experience of your application is more important than ever.

 In this article, I’ll be digging deep into what UI design will look like in the upcoming year across multiple platforms, as well as which design patterns will be brought to the forefront.
 By projecting these upcoming design shifts and trends, we’ll be able to better prepare ourselves for the brave new world ahead.
-So strap on your time traveling hat, fire up your flux capacitor, and hold on.
-Here are some of the top UI Design trends for 2018!
+So strap on your time-traveling hat, fire up your flux capacitor, and hold on.
+Here are some of the top UI Design trends for 2023!

-Design prophecy #1: In 2018, the bar for what’s considered “great” design will raise even higher.
+Design prophecy #1: In 2023, the bar for what’s considered “great” design will raise even higher.
 This goes beyond designing a beautiful app.
-The greatest apps of 2018 will be the ones where the design and the user experience work perfectly together to create a truly delightful user interaction.
+The greatest apps of this year will be the ones where the design and the user experience work perfectly together to create a truly delightful user interaction.

 We’ll also see interactions that we’ve never seen before.
-You think snapchat had some hidden and questionably innovative UI interactions?
-Well other applications will adopt this method, ultimately making these interactions more discoverable and intuitive.
-Think the pull-to-refresh interaction which first appear around 2008 in an app called Tweetie.
+You think Snapchat had some hidden and questionably innovative UI interactions?
+Well, other applications will adopt this method, ultimately making these interactions more discoverable and intuitive.
+Think of the pull-to-refresh interaction which first appear around 2008 in an app called Tweetie.

-Over the last 5 years or so, we’ve seen the proliferation of huge imagery that spans an entire web page, or the so called “Hero” image.
+Over the last eight years or so, we’ve seen the proliferation of huge imagery that spans an entire web page, or the so-called “Hero” image.

 August Digital Marketing Agency

-Large hero units on websites will still still be king in 2018, but they’ll expand beyond just static pictures.
+Large hero units on websites will still be king, but they’ll expand beyond just static pictures.
 With internet speeds on the rise and video codecs getting better and better at squishing video files, we’ll begin to see more video incorporated into headers and backgrounds instead of still imagery.

 BUKWILD uses multiple video backgrounds in their header